savagerunderscorelex/madlibsgonemad/logs.md

 1st Draft
 Pizza is my favorite food!
 I like pizza because it is awesome, delicious, and tasty.
 Every day I buy 10 pizzas from the local pizza store.
 I even spend up to 10000 dollars per year on buying pizzas!
 My friends say I love pizza too much, and say that my spending is extremely bad.
 However, I say that they are wrong.
 Pizza is the best thing in my life, and I will never give it up!

+9/30/25 (i think?)
 2nd Draft with the "blanks"
 Noun1 is my favorite noun2!
 I like noun1 because it is adj1, adj2, and adj3.
 Every (unit of time) I buy num1 noun1-plural from the adj4 noun3.
-I even sped up to num2 currency per unitoftime2 on buyin noun1.
+I even spend up to num2 currency per unitoftime2 on buyin noun1.
 My noun4plural say that I verb2 noun1 too much, and say that my spending is adverb1 adj5.
 However I think that they are adj6.
 Noun1 is the adj7 noun2 in my life, and I will adverb2 give it up!

+8:42 PM I started the mad lib 3 page, including the heading, description, and the navigation bar